 The Lives of Others (2007)

 And there you have it, the best spy movies of all time.
-If you are looking for more heart-racing flicks, head over to our list of the best action movies – but you better hurry because this article will self-destruct in 3…2…1.
+If you are looking for more heart-racing flicks, head over to our guide on watching the Fast and Furious movies in order – but you better hurry because this article will self-destruct in 3…2…1.